-Religion majors can choose a faculty member as a mentor, and will create a capstone project to synthesize the knowledge and skills developed through their course of study in their major.
 While some graduates go into academia, many also have successful careers in education, business, and nonprofit secular and religious organizations as interpreters, writers, editors, social workers, policy advisors, lobbyists, or public historians.
 For some, the religion major leads to the medical or legal professions.
 Still others have pursued distinct paths: shipbuilding, environmental law, filmmaking, and even puppet performance.

 Students who contemplate graduate study in religion or professional study in seminary or rabbinical school after graduation are advised to consult with the chair or other members of the department as early in their undergraduate study as possible.